Nikon D5600 vs Pentax K-3 II

 Travel and landscape photographers will find it useful that the K-3 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the K-3 II has been discontinued (but can be found pre-owned on eBay).
+In contrast, the K-3 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the K-3 II was succeeded by the Pentax K-3 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Pentax websites.
+Further information on the features and operation of the D5600 and K-3 II can be found, respectively, in the Nikon D5600 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D5600 and the Pentax K-3 II?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.